placaille/empowerment/README.md

 # Proposed approach

 1. inverse model of action sequence (_tl;dr predict action out of states w/ log-likelihood_)
-1. normalized distribution prediction (_tl;dr predict log-likelihood w/ MSE_)
+1. normalized distribution prediction with two models (_tl;dr predict log-likelihood w/ MSE_)

-Compute empowerment with resulting function which is learned inside step \#2 above.
+1. compute empowerment with the normalization constant estimator $\phi$ from step \#2.

 **They also train a feature extractor on top of all this, however it doesn't change much of the general approach and isn't required for discrete states**

+# Environments

+## Discrete and deterministic environments

+Some simplified environments were used in the original paper.
+These same environments are implemented in [this file](src/custom_envs/static_envs.py) using an api like OpenAI's `gym`.

 # Blahut-Arimoto algorithm